gradiuscypher/bitcraft-planner/README.md

 - can people create their own groups that individuals can be invited to for LFW queues

 # Backlog Unsorted
+- Simple calculator on the item page that lets you set the number of items that you want to craft and shows the ingredients you need
+- Using a user's character to calculate craft time
 - Turn API errors into friendly user errors
 - Explorer for other JSON data in the game files?
 - Some sort of game TODO list - eg "reach 20 in this skill".
 Can resolve dependencies, so if you need to have a level in something before crafting an item, it can put both on the list